-Telephone Counselling can be a good way to access the support you need if you are restricted by mobility problems or illness, live some distance away from a major town, or have difficulties with transport.
+This can be a good way to access the support you need if you are restricted by mobility problems or illness, live some distance away from a major town, or have difficulties with transport.
 Some people actually find it easier to talk to someone over the telephone than to meet them face to face.
 In many cases telephone counselling can offer a lifeline when, for a variety of reasons, face to face counselling is either temporarily or generally not an option.

 Telephone counselling sessions last for 60 minutes and like face to face counselling take place once a week.
 All calls are by prior arrangement and sessions are normally held at the same time and on the same day each week, although in certain circumstances where this is not possible other arrangements may be made.
 Telephone calls are best made land line to land line as, depending on your call package, this is often free and the signal is reliable.
 I also use Skype with some clients, with or without a video link.

-Online counselling is another alternative to more traditional approaches and like telephone counselling is suitable if you are restricted by mobility or health problems, live some distance away from a major town or have difficulties with transport.
+An alternative to more traditional approaches and like telephone counselling is suitable if you are restricted by mobility or health problems, live some distance away from a major town or have difficulties with transport.
 Counselling online using the written word gives you time to reflect upon things and work at your own pace.
 It also enables you to keep and reread emails between sessions and even after our work has ended.
 For many, working in cyberspace feels familiar and comfortable, which means it is easier to relax quickly and focus on the therapy work.

 If you are interested in any of these approaches please contact me for more information.

-Walk and Talk Please visit my Walk and Talk page for details of this different approach to counselling.
+Please visit my Walk and Talk page for details of this different approach to counselling.